A Guide to the Tourist Visa (Visitor Visa) and the NZeTA for New Zealand

 “Visiting” New Zealand refers to someone temporarily staying in New Zealand without working in the country.
 The maximum time you can stay in New Zealand as a visitor depends on what country you are from.
 Read our quick guide below to find out what you need to visit New Zealand.

-First Thing’s First, You Do Not Need to Get a Visitor Visa if…
+Second, You Do Not Need to Get a Tourist Visa if…

 - You are a New Zealand or Australian citizen